 What is autism?

-Autism is a spectrum disorder, meaning it affects everyone differently.
+Autism is a spectrum condition, meaning it affects everyone differently.

 What causes autism?

-Because it can affect people in the same family and in some cases appears to be passed down from parent to child, it is thought to potentially be a genetic condition.
+Autism can affect people in the same family and in some cases appears to be passed down from parent to child.

 What are the symptoms of autism?